AlFahimBinFaruk/SQL_Tutorial/basic.md

 FROM employee
 WHERE full_name IN ('Jim', 'Michael', 'Johnny', 'David');

+-- NOT IN
+SELECT *
+FROM employee
+WHERE full_name NOT IN ('Jim', 'Michael', 'Johnny', 'David');

 -- != in sql is <>
 SELECT * FROM person
 WHERE gender <> 'Male'